Blog

 Getting started

 Adopting ELEVATE doesn't require a transformation programme.
-Most teams start by understanding their current state across the seven pillars, identifying one or two areas where improvement would have the most impact, and setting specific goals against those pillars.
+Most teams start by understanding their current state across the six pillars, identifying one or two areas where improvement would have the most impact, and setting specific goals against those pillars.

 Poggle makes this process straightforward by calculating your starting scores automatically, highlighting which pillars represent the greatest opportunity, and providing clear goal suggestions based on what high-performing teams in similar contexts have achieved.